SkySingh04/DNS-Server-Rust/README.md

 # DNS_Server-Rust
 Building a DNS Server from Scratch in RUST!
+I have written notes about all the things I have learned in this Readme file, they are written in Hinglish for my referrence.

 ## Part 1 : Implementing the protocol